 The CLIP Administration continue to be the central process.
 CLIP Services remain a statewide resource and any child in the state of Washington has equal access to these services if the need is demonstrated.

-There are 84 CLIP-funded beds available to serve children and adolescents with sever psychiatric disturbance.
-There are five CLIP Programs Pearl Street Center, Sunstone Youth Treatment Center, Tamarack Center, Two Rivers Landing and 3 age-divided cottages at Child Study & Treatment Center (CSTC).
+There are 109 CLIP-funded beds available to serve children and adolescents with severe psychiatric disturbance.
+There are four CLIP Programs, Pearl Youth Residence, Tamarack Center, Two Rivers Landing, and 4 age-divided cottages at Child Study & Treatment Center (CSTC).

 All children served in a CLIP Program are eligible for Medicaid funding while in residence.
 If the child has private insurance that covers psychiatric inpatient care, those benefits are also applied to the cost of stay.
 Read more about Medicaid.